5 Self-Development Tips for Overwhelmed Leaders

 3. Be creative with visualisation

-Like I said before, our minds work with pictures, sounds, and feelings.
+Our minds work with pictures, sounds, and feelings.
 It also works with our internal voices, smells, and tastes.

-You may think you have no choice over the way our mind uses these.
+You may think you have no choice over the way your mind uses these.
 Surprisingly for some, you’d be wrong on that one (we’re pleased to say you do have control).
 You can get very creative with them!

 In Neuro Linguistic Programming (NLP), a hugely successful approach to personal growth, it’s called working on sub-modalities.